qos-max/qos-quote-api-stock-api/api_en.md

 ---
 ## 5. WebSocket Protocol API Definition
 ### 5.0.
 WebSocket Protocol Access Instructions
-When establishing the connection, you only need to put the API key in the request header by filling in the key field.
+When establishing the connection, you only need to include the API key in the request header by filling in the key field.
+Once the connection is established, you can start sending heartbeats, subscribing to real-time snapshots, real-time quotes, and real-time transaction prices.
 - **WebSocket URL:** wss://api.qos.hk/ws
 #### 5.0.1.
 Request Header
 | Parameter | Type   | Description        |